 K-dog shot the piece in ‘The Shortland Café’ and made it look like a million dollars – the fear has to be that someone’s going to snap him up to shoot the next Bond film – and while he tidied up all his gubbins, I popped next-door for a haircut.
 Given I have a receding hairline that’s long since receded past my ears, this felt like a bit of an extravagance but even a smattering of moss can look scruffy on a flat roof, so I decided to treat myself.

 In all it was nine minutes work – including the face fluff – but then all I was looking to lose was about an eighth of an inch all round.
-Normally barbering takes me no further than the kitchen where the nearest wife or teenager wields a brief buzz-saw while texting their friends and/or feeding the dog but, here, I not only got to keep my scalp but I got a hot towel afterwards.
+Normally barbering takes me no further than the kitchen where the nearest wife or daughter wields a brief buzz-saw while texting her friends and/or feeding the dog but, here, I not only got to keep my scalp but I got a hot towel afterwards.

 06 JULY 2017